gravitational/teleport/docs/4.2/features/ssh_pam.md

 ```
 ![Teleport SSH with MOTD](../img/motd/teleport-with-MOTD.png)

-When PAM is enabeld it'll use the default `sshd` config file.
+When PAM is enabled it will use the default `sshd` config file.
 This can differ per
 distro, below is an example default sshd config from a Debian 9 machine.

 ```bash